piegope/doc/docs/en/server/privileged-access-management/view-sensitive-data-account-brokering.md

 ---
 title: View sensitive data vs. account brokering
 ---
 It is important to learn the differences between the 2 sets of permissions known as ***View sensitive data on checkout*** and ***Credential Brokering***.
-In this topic, you will find an explanation of the way they're used.
+In this topic, you will find an explanation of the way they are used.

 Giving access to ***View Sensitive Data on Checkout*** to a user will let that user see the password when the entry is checked out.
 ![With Access](https://webdevolutions.azureedge.net/docs/en/server/ServerUs6007.png)